Massipssa/Docs/cloud/gcp/bigdata/dataproc.md

 ## Monitoring and logs

-- Use Cloud logging and Cloud monitoring
+- Use Cloud logging and Cloud Monitoring